 #5: Do a Visual Inspection of the Exterior

-Walk around the outside of your chimney to make sure that you don’t have any residue that needs to be sprayed off.
+A great chimney sweep cleaning technique is to walk around the outside of your chimney to make sure that you don’t have any residue that needs to be sprayed off.
 Also, if you see any cracks in the brick, be sure you call a professional chimney sweep right away to inspect it.

 #6: Clean and Store Your Fireplace Tools